QQBratka/taxi-service/README.md

     - Services
     - DAO
 * Dependency injection and Inversion of control
-* Relations many to one, many to many
 ## Technologies used in project:
 * Apache Tomcat (v9.0.55)
 * JDBC